 The most common phishing attack is email sender asking for a wire transfer.
 Typically, the attacker composes the email from one person of the organization and sends it directly to another, asking for some amount of money to be transferred.
 Below is how a typical wire transfer scam email may read:

-Let me know as soon as you get this email so I can provide you with the amount and banking info for the receiver, as well as reference.
+Let me know as soon as you get this so I can provide you with the reference ID amount and banking info.

 Sent from my iPhone

 A while ago the popular App developer, Snapchat, was the target of an isolated phishing attack in which the scammer sent an email pretending to be the CEO and asked an employee for payroll information.
 In this case, the email was constructed very well and it looked legitimate.
 The employee did not determine it as a scam and released the information to the attacker.

-Snapchat took the correct actions after the breach was realized.
-They released a notice of the breach on its blog outlining some of the details as well as notified the FBI.
-It also worked victims of the breach and offered free credit monitoring to those individuals.
+Snapchat took action after the breach was discovered.
+They released a breach notice outlining details as well as notified the FBI.
+Working with victims of that breach, Snapchat provided optional free credit monitoring to those individuals.

 Impact of Phishing Emails on Small Business

 This type of breach can occur within any type of organization.
 Let’s take a look at healthcare or medical providers, as one of most vulnerable to phishing exploits.
 In the healthcare industry, users have to be especially careful what they release through email.
 If patient records are unintentionally released and HIPAA compliance has been breached, organizations can face severe penalties for wrongful disclosure.
 Medical organizations should take necessary precaution to try and prevent data leaks, such as deploying a firewall, antivirus software, and spam filters.
 Medical organizations should also routinely train workforce members on new security threats.

 Any business should have proper internet security policies and practice safe procures.